jacebenson/cedar/docs/docs/testing.md

 :::

 When you start your test suite you may notice some output from Prisma talking about migrating the database.
-Redwood will automatically run `yarn rw prisma db push` against your test database to make sure it's up-to-date.
+Cedar will automatically run `yarn rw prisma db push` against your test database to make sure it's up-to-date.

 :::warning What if I have custom migration SQL?

-The `prisma db push` command only restores a snapshot of the current database schema (so that it runs as fast as possible). **It does not actually run migrations in sequence.** This can cause a [problem](https://github.com/redwoodjs/redwood/issues/5818) if you have certain database configuration that _must_ occur as a result of the SQL statements inside the migration files.
+The `prisma db push` command only restores a snapshot of the current database schema (so that it runs as fast as possible). **It does not actually run migrations in sequence.** This can cause a [problem](https://github.com/cedarjs/cedar/issues/5818) if you have certain database configuration that _must_ occur as a result of the SQL statements inside the migration files.

-In order to preserve those statements in your test database, you can set an additional ENV var which will use the command `yarn rw prisma migrate reset` instead.
+In order to preserve those statements in your test database, you can set an additional ENV var which will use the command `yarn cedar prisma migrate reset` instead.
 This will run each migration in sequence against your test database.
 The tradeoff is that starting your test suite will take a little longer depending on how many migrations you have:

 ```.env title="/.env"
 TEST_DATABASE_STRATEGY=reset